Union strikes jumped 43% last year. Here’s what we can expect in 2024

 Some labor experts believe these numbers also send a message to employers.

-“Employers need to take proactive steps,” said Dr. Amit Arora from the School of Business he university of the district of Columbia.
+“Employers need to take proactive steps,” said Dr. Amit Arora from the School of Business the university of the District of Columbia.
 “Most of the corporations are they’re having record profits so it’s just fair that those profits trickle down all the levels.”

-Read: Recognize this woman?
-Police ask for help identifying hit-and-run driver who struck 13-year-old girl

 During a congressional hearing this past fall, Mark Mix, who leads the National Right to Work Committee, told lawmakers his organization believes worker participation in union should be voluntary – not a requirement.